Building and Running Signomix Locally

 Before running Signomix, review the contents of the files in the ~/.secrets directory and replace the settings with your own.

-Building the development version
+Building the developer version

-cd ~/<WORKSPACE>/signomix ./build-images.sh
+cd ~/<WORKSPACE>/signomix

 ./pull-repositories.sh

-Running the development version
+Running the developer version

-cd ~/<WORKSPACE>/signomix ./runInDevEnvironment.sh up -d
+./runInDevEnvironment.sh up -d

-The running platform is available at:
+The running platform is available at the following addresses:

 • http://www.localhost